 How does ROPKA differ from other relief organisations?

-ROKPA has been guided by the following core values for over 38 years:
+ROKPA has been guided by the following core values for 40 years:

 ROKPA president Lea Wyler and her team of experts travel for several months each year to personally review and promote ROKPA projects.
 A small team of permanent employees at the ROKPA headquarters in Zurich, together with numerous volunteers, is responsible for project administration and reporting to the donors.

 ROKPA has a worldwide network of qualified employees who volunteer their time and knowledge.
 At ROKPA, much of the work is done by volunteers enabling ROKPA to use your donations efficiently and keep administrative costs low.

 ROKPA’s commitment is supported by numerous well-known personalities.

 ROKPA depends on your help to support destitute people in the Himalayas and southern Africa.
 Whether you make a one-off donation, collect money for ROKPA at your place of work , sponsor a project or include us in your will, we are deeply grateful for every donation you make to support our work.
 As a charitable organisation ROKPA is tax-exempt; you can deduct your donation from your taxes.

 - by donating money (via payment slip, online banking, credit card, Postcard or PayPal on our website, SMS, standing order)

 - by donating your time as a volunteer

 - by buying greeting cards or WalRo dolls in our ROKPA shop